trek-view/basecamp/_posts/2021-08-27-reading-decimal-gps-coordinates-like-a-computer.md

 * Top left quadrant: Northern latitudes, Western longitudes
 	* e.g San Francisco = 37.7749° N, 122.4194° W (37.7749,-122.4194)

-You might have come across other systems reporting latitude and longitude including; Degrees, Minutes, and Seconds (DMS) -- the oldest format for geographic coordinates (though still used extensively today_.
+You might have come across other systems reporting latitude and longitude including; Degrees, Minutes, and Seconds (DMS) -- the oldest format for geographic coordinates (though still used extensively today ([including in camera metadata](/blog/2020/metadata-exif-xmp-360-photo-files)).

 For example, here's a snippet of the metadata from a GoPro 360 photo reporting latitude and longitude in DMS: